nwcourses/nwcourses.github.io/COM421/week3.md

 words added to the internal array at index 1.
 Similarly, the next item - 7 - is added to the internal array at index 2.

 As a consequence of this, we will **need a variable to represent the index in the internal array of the back of the queue**, so we know where to add elements.
 This variable will be 0 when the queue is empty, 1 after we have added 3, and 2 after we have added 99.
+In other words it is the index **one position beyond the back of the queue**.
+Can you see **why** it's better to point to the position beyond the back of the queue, rather than the back of the queue itself?

 What happens, though, when we *remove* an item?
 This happens next - we remove the front item on the queue (3).
 This results in *position 0